 The classification of educational personnel is based on the primary or major functions performed by staff.
-The term teacher, as used in this manual, always refers to a full-time fully qualified classroom teacher.
 A classroom teacher is defined as a person whose primary or major functions involves the planning, organisation, and conducting of group activities whereby students' knowledge, skills, and attitudes develop as stipulated by educational programmes.